nileshgorule/assignment/tableau.md

 To create a bar chart in Tableau, you can follow these steps:

 	- Connect to your data source and open a new worksheet.
 	Drag the dimension you want to use for the bars to the Columns shelf.

 	- Drag the measure you want to use for the bars to the Rows shelf.

 	- Tableau will automatically create a bar chart with horizontal bars.

 	- If you want vertical bars, click on the “Show Me” button in the top right corner of the screen and select “Vertical Bars” from the list of options.

-	- You can customize your bar chart by adding labels, 	colors, and other formatting options.
+	- You can customize your bar chart by adding labels,colors,and other formatting options.

 To create graphs in Tableau:

 	- Open Tableau Desktop and connect to a data source.
 	- Navigate to a new worksheet.
 	- Drag and drop fields from the Data pane onto the cards and shelves on the worksheet, or double-click them to add 	them automatically.
 	- Use Show Me to select a chart type that suits your data and analysis.
 You can also use Show Me to change the chart type later.
 	- Adjust the fields, colors, labels, and other options as needed.

 3.What is a data source in Tableau?